United States forms

 - When filing I-924 alongside I-956 (I-956 replaced I-924 under EB-5 Reform and Integrity Act of 2022)

-- Insufficient evidence demonstrating the economic impact can lead to application issues.
+- Insufficient evidence demonstrating economic impact.

 - Missing signatures on the form.